Microsoft-community/Community-website/wiki/backup.md

 ### Using System Image Backup

-You could use System Image Backup to backup your system image.
+You can use System Image Backup to backup your system image.

 - Search "File History" or go to Settings > Update & Security > Backup and click on "Go to Backup and Restore (Windows 7)" (Windows 10).
 - On the Control Panel sidebar, click on "Create a system image".